-This statement pertains to Items b through d below: Two internship placements are required unless at least three field experiences and/or a practicum were completed at the other level.
+This statement pertains to Items ii through v below: Two internship placements are required unless at least three field experiences and/or a practicum were completed at the other level.
 Divided internships do not require equal placements in both assignments.

-b.
-For P-12 programs and for individuals seeking certification in collaborative special education at both the K-6 and 6-12 levels, the internship shall be

-- divided between early childhood/elementary and middle/secondary grades. - c.
-For pre-kindergarten education programs, the internship must span birth through age 4 in both childcare and Office of School Readiness programs. - d.
-For early childhood education and early childhood special education programs, the internship shall include a placement with at least two of the following age groups: birth-age 3, age 3-5, age 5-8. - e.
-For elementary education programs, the internship shall be divided between P-3 $^{\rm rd}$ grade and $4^{\rm th}$ -6 $^{\rm th}$ grade placements. - f.
+- ii.
+For P-12 programs and for individuals seeking certification in collaborative special education at both the K-6 and 6-12 levels, the internship shall be divided between early childhood/elementary and middle/secondary grades. - iii.
+For pre-kindergarten education programs, the internship must span birth through age 4 in both childcare and Office of School Readiness programs. - iv.
+For early childhood education and early childhood special education programs, the internship shall include a placement with at least two of the following age groups: birthage 3, age 3-5, age 5-8. - v.
+For elementary education programs, the internship shall be divided between P-3rd grade and 4th-6th grade placements. - vi.
 For elementary education and collaborative special education (K-6) programs, the internship shall include lower elementary (grades K-3) and upper elementary (grades 4-6) and collaborative special education placements.
-Elementary and collaborative special education programs must have a placement in all three settings unless at least three field experiences or a practicum have been completed in one setting. - g.
-At the EPP's discretion, Class B and Alternative A candidates may serve as long term substitutes in classrooms appropriate to their certification area while completing the internship. - h.
-A candidate who has met all State requirements for unconditional admission to an Alternative Class A program and is employed in an Alabama school may complete the internship in the candidate's classroom if both of the following requirements are met: - (i).
-The candidate is employed on an Interim Employment Certificate (IEC) as the teacher of record or as a long-term substitute in a position appropriate to the candidate's certification area (a substitute license is required), AND - (ii).
-On-the job internship placements are permitted by EPP written policy. - (iii).
-Other grade level rules still apply. - iii.
+Elementary and collaborative special education programs must have a placement in all three settings unless at least three field experiences or a practicum have been completed in one setting. - vii.
+At the EPP's discretion, Class B and Alternative A candidates may serve as long-term substitutes in classrooms appropriate to their certification area while completing the internship.

+- viii.
+A candidate who has met all State requirements for unconditional admission to an Alternative Class A program and is employed in an Alabama school may complete the internship in the candidate's classroom if both of the following requirements are met: - I. The candidate is employed on an Interim Employment Certificate (IEC) as the teacher of record or as a long-term substitute in a position appropriate to the candidate's certification area (a substitute license is required), AND - II.
+On-the job internship placements are permitted by EPP written policy. - III.
+Other grade level rules still apply. - 3.
 Internships in Class A and AA programs.
-Class A and Class AA programs may require an internship. - f.
-Faculty Qualifications.
+Class A and Class AA programs may require an internship.